PaHenriquez/EventTracker/README.md

 - [x] Allow users to add events, delete events, and <ins>update events (Backend: Complete | Frontend: In Progress).</ins>
 - [x] Implement a calendar design to draw out the events from that user onto the frontend

-Other optional functionalities:
+Future Improvements:
-- [ ] Search Filters
+- [ ] Search Filters (Currently works with Postman only)
 - [ ] Sorting Functionality by event name/date
-- [ ] Date filters for event list (range: in a week, in a month, in 2 months, within the year)
+- [ ] Date filters for event list (range: in a week, in a month, in 2 months, within the year) (Currently works with Postman only)
-- [ ] Notes/Reminder page
-- [ ] Profile Page (for more user information)
-- [ ] A Chat for those attending the same events

 ## Notes